haskell-game/tiny-games-hs/README.md

 Tips for rule 4 (runnability):
 - We must avoid arguments on the shebang line and `env -S`, which is not available GNU/Linux, or at least not before coreutils 9.x.
+(See https://github.com/haskell-game/tiny-games-hs/issues/25)
 - Avoid requiring problematic GHC versions, in particular GHC 9.0 which doesn't run on mac (and stackage lts-19).
 If you specify a GHC version/stackage snapshot, the current release is ideal (GHC 9.2, lts-20).